hope51607/realtime_pdf_translate/readme.md

     pip install pypiwin32 selenium pynput
     ```
 2.
-    edit source code line 6 to use your prefer browser
+    Edit source code line 6 to use your prefer browser.
      ( default is my prefer: new edge )

 3.
-    Make sure your browser driver is in your environment path
+    Make sure your browser driver is in your environment path.
+    - You can find more information from [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#adding-executables-to-your-path).

 4.
     run script